-Orphan pages are website pages that are not linked to from any another section of your site.
-This means a user does not know where to go next for more information because your page isn't linked to more of your site.
-These pages aren't indexed and cannot be found by search engine crawlers.
-They represent missed opportunities to acquire and engage customers and can hurt your bounce rate.
-Losing out on page traffic, retention, and revenue and hurting your SEO success because of orphan pages is something we don't recommend doing.
+Orphan pages are website pages that are not linked to from any other page or section of your site.
+This means a user cannot access the page without knowing the direct URL.
+Additionally, these pages can’t be followed from another page by search engine crawlers, which means they are rarely indexed by search engines.
 In order for crawlers to find your pages, they need to be linked to other pages.
 Think of it like an actual web for a spider to crawl on.
 If parts of it are broken, the spider will have a difficult time getting from one place to another.
-When this happens with customers, they won't remain on your orphan page, they'll simply leave it altogether.
-Avoid unlinked pages altogether.

 How to find and resolve orphan site pages?